pmcxs/pptx-image-updater/readme.md

 - it will automatically:
     - open the file
     - iterate the various slides
-    - for each image validate that it has an hyperlink
+    - for each image validate that it has a hyperlink
     - if so, download the image from that url and update it on the slide
     - save the file again